 Get all information about Visiting Angkor and about all the main temples there in my Ultimate Angkor 3 Days Tour Guide here.

 And then there comes the day where you have to say Goodbye again.
 It’s unbelievable how fast one month can go by.
 With a backpack full of memories, you can go back home now.
 Either you can take a flight from Siem Reap or go back to Phnom Penh from here.
 For us, our journey let us to Koh Chang, Thailand from here.

 Travel Insurance for Cambodia

 When going to Cambodia (or any other destination), you should definitely have a travel Insurance.
-They might seem expensive at the first glance, but you simply never know what is going to happen.
-We had to visit the hospital once in Cambodia and were super happy that we had an insurance that completely covered us.
+They might seem expensive at first glance, but you simply never know what is going to happen.
+We had to visit the hospital once in Cambodia and were super happy that we had insurance that completely covered us.

-These days, the most popular Travel insurance is World Nomads.
+These days, the most popular travel insurance is World Nomads.
 There are two main reasons why it is so popular.

 1. It is easy.
 You exactly know what your insurance is going to cover and the consultation is simply great.
 There is always a contact person if you need advice.